'you grew up and you sparkled, but why don't you care?'

 "Your sniffly voice, that's what."

 The maid of honour didn't acknowledge that he was right.
-Instead, she took the handkerchief from his hand, wiped her eyes and then blew her nose.
-"I've got the flu, that's what."
+Instead, she took the handkerchief from him, using it to wipe her eyes and to then blow her nose.
+"I've got the flu."

 "Keep lying to me then," Jonathan let out a strangled sigh.